Losing weight after the menopause

 Other age-related factors.
 As women age, many other changes occur that contribute to weight gain.
 For example:

 - You are less likely to exercise.
-Research suggests that many adults spend more than seven hours a day sitting down, at work, on transport or in their leisure time.
+Research suggests that many adults spend more than 7 hours a day sitting down, at work, on public transport, or in their leisure time.

 - You lose muscle mass, which decreases your resting metabolism, making it easier to gain weight.

 - Your aerobic capacity declines.
 This is the rate at which you can use up energy during exercise.
 To use the same energy as in the past and achieve weight loss, you may need to increase the amount of time you're exercising, no matter what your past activity levels were.

 How exercise helps with weight after menopause

 Exercise is effective at influencing your levels of total body fat and abdominal fat.
 The more active you are, the less weight you are likely to gain.
 Spending hours sitting down watching TV or playing computer games is believed to increase your risk of many long-term (chronic) diseases, as well as weight gain and obesity.
 A US study showed that people who participated in aerobic activities every day for 10 or more minutes had six fewer inches around the waistline compared to people who did not exercise.
 And exercising while you're in the process of losing weight - as well as after you've lost it - may be critical to maintaining weight loss.

 Other benefits of exercise after menopause

 It's also good to remember that exercise has many benefits apart from weight loss and fitness.
 The list of exercise benefits is long and here are a few benefits that are especially helpful after menopause.
 Exercise helps: